Indiana Disability Attorney answers your questions

 The majority of applicants for Indiana disability benefits who pursue their claims through a hearing before an Administrative Law Judge are awarded disability benefits.
 Thus, if you cannot work because of a disabling health condition, you should appeal the denial of your claim for Social Security disability benefits at least through the hearing stage.
 To learn more about the appeals process, you can review these resources:

-- My video, How the Judge Determines Disability.
+- How the Judge Determines Disability.

-- My article Your Indiana Disability Hearing.
+- Article Your Indiana Disability Hearing.